famebot/xeo/posts/instructions.md

 [Ricky de Laveaga’s](https://rdela.com/) variant of [**Simple Blog**](https://lume.land/theme/simple-blog/) by [Óscar Otero](https://oscarotero.com/), a clean and minimal blog theme for [Lume](https://lume.land/) with support for tags and authors.
-It allows you to build your own blog **in seconds**, and provides Atom and JSON feeds for your subscribers.
+Simple Blog and Xeo both provide Atom and JSON feeds for subscribers.

 <!--more-->